 Give your child soft foods for the first 24 hours after their extraction.

-DO NOT allow your child to drink from a straw, rinse their mouths out, spit, or brush that area for at least 24 hours after tooth removal.
+DO NOT allow your child to drink from a straw, rinse their mouths out, spit, or brush that area for at least 24 hours after tooth extraction.
 This could dislodge the blood clot and cause a very painful issue called dry socket.

 Place an ice pack wrapped in a towel over the area for about 20 minutes to relieve swelling and discomfort.